Rohit--Sharma/UWMad-CS537/Assignments/Assignment_3/README.md

 The targets are build in order from bottom-up.

 ###VALGRIND ISSUES AND FIXES
+#ERRORS
+1.
+Conditional jump or move depends on uninitialised value(s) at 0x10A366: is_dag_cyclic (build_spec_graph.c:280)
+   by 0x1094F5: main (main.c:183)
+ Uninitialised value was created by a heap allocation at 0x4C2FB0F: malloc (in /usr/lib/valgrind/vgpreload_memcheck-amd64-linux.so) by 0x10B5FD: create_node (build_spec_repr.c:65) by 0x10B0C8: read_input_makefile (text_parsing.c:337)
+   by 0x10933D: main (main.c:139)

+Conditional jump or move depends on uninitialised value(s) at 0x109E4F: dfs_for_cycle (build_spec_graph.c:199)
+   by 0x10A3EE: is_dag_cyclic (build_spec_graph.c:285)
+   by 0x1094F5: main (main.c:183)
+ Uninitialised value was created by a heap allocation at 0x4C2FB0F: malloc (in /usr/lib/valgrind/vgpreload_memcheck-amd64-linux.so) by 0x10B5FD: create_node (build_spec_repr.c:65) by 0x10B0C8: read_input_makefile (text_parsing.c:337)
+   by 0x10933D: main (main.c:139)

+Fix: modify_build field in every node was not being set to an initial value of 0 when it was being initialized.
+Fixed the code in create_node() under build_spec_graph.c and this issue was resolved.

+2.
+Conditional jump or move depends on uninitialised value(s) at 0x1097C8: main (main.c:216)
+ Uninitialised value was created by a heap allocation at 0x4C2FB0F: malloc (in /usr/lib/valgrind/vgpreload_memcheck-amd64-linux.so) by 0x10A686: topo_list (build_spec_graph.c:339) by 0x109585: main (main.c:200)

+Fix: topologically_sorted_nodes is a dynamically allocated array of adj list nodes which was not initialized to NULL.
+After initializing it to NULL in topo_list(), the issue was resolved.

+#MEMORY LEAK ISSUES
 1.
  16 bytes in 1 blocks are definitely lost in loss record 1 of 30
     at 0x4C2FB0F: malloc (in /usr/lib/valgrind/vgpreload_memcheck-amd64-linux.so)